NovoLog Mix 70/ 30 cartridges

 - Carry an ID card at all times that says you have diabetes.

 - An insulin reaction resulting from low blood sugar levels (hypoglycemia) may occur if you take too much insulin, skip a meal, or exercise too much.
 Low blood sugar may make you anxious, sweaty, weak, dizzy, drowsy, or faint.
 It may also make your heart beat faster; make your vision change; give you a headache, chills, or tremors; or make you more hungry.
 It is a good idea to carry a reliable source of glucose (eg, tablets, gel) to treat low blood sugar.
-If this is not available, you should eat or drink a quick source of sugar like table sugar, honey, candy, orange juice, or non-diet soda.
+If this is not available, you should eat or drink a quick source of sugar such as table sugar, honey, candy, orange juice, or nondiet soda.
 This will raise your blood sugar level quickly.
 Tell your doctor right away if this happens.
 To prevent low blood sugar, eat meals at the same time each day and do not skip meals.

 - Developing a fever or infection, eating significantly more than prescribed, or missing your dose of insulin may cause high blood sugar (hyperglycemia).
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have a fruit-like breath odor.
-If these symptoms occur, tell you doctor right away.
+If these symptoms occur, tell your doctor right away.